psychosisinteractive/vitalityx/VLIB.md

 - EBX - Entry ID

-You'd notice that Int 3fh:Eax=03h outputs to EBX, and 3fh:Eax=05h takes in EBX and that is intentional.
+You'd notice that Int 3fh:Eax=03h outputs to EBX, and 3eh takes in EBX and that is intentional.
 If you want to test your VLib before running it then it would be as simple as
 ```
 ; create vlib here
 mov eax,03h
 int 3fh ; moves the entry id to ebx
-mov eax,05h
-int 3fh ; calls the entry id, which should already have been set by the previous int 3fh
+int 3eh ; calls the entry id, which should already have been set by the previous int 3fh
 ```

 In order to implement a VLib function, a struct is passed defining the registers where the VLib started.
 The struct is as defined below: